She was conjoined to her twin for the first 7 months of life. Now an adult, she just had her own baby.

-Their mother, Vaneice Lincoln, said she and her husband Greg feared for their daughters’ lives, and did not know how much quality of life they’d have if they survived.
+Their mother, Vaneice Lincoln, said she and her husband Greg feared for their daughters’ lives and did not know how much quality of life they’d have if they survived.

 “There were so many unknowns at that point that we didn’t know if they would live, let alone be separated,” said Lincoln, who lives in Harrisburg, Ore.